rlk/site/courses/csc3102/topic7.md

 This can only proceed until $2^i-1=n$ or $i=\log_2(n+1)$.
 Each level does $O(n)$ steps, so the total is $O(n\log n)$.

 The quick-sort has a straightforward in-place implementation that makes it especially useful in practice.

+The quick-sort also has a straightforward adaptation to the selection problem (find the $k$-th smallest element in a sequence) that is $O(n)$ in the expected case.
+This is known as quick-select.